Eric100911/test_cmst0_jenkins/README.md

 ### Set Up `shell` Script for Testing

-The test script is set up in the web page of the Jenkins job and has a general framework as shown in `test.sh` (see also examples in `cms-sw/cmsbot/repos/`).
+The test script is set up in the web page of the Jenkins pipeline and has a general framework as shown in `test.sh` (see also examples in `cms-sw/cmsbot/repos/`).
 Note that the returned comment always takes the value of the bash variable `COMMENT`.

 An elegant way may be including the script for testing as part of the repo to be tested.
 With this, one can simply execute the dedicated test script in the area indicated above and avoid the trouble of frequently modifying the script in Jenkins web page.